Async Await in C#: Master Asynchronous Programming

 Basic Concepts

-• Used to declare a method as asynchronous.
+• async is a modifier you use to mark a method as asynchronous.

 Benefits of Asynchronous Programming